-Eat a healthy, plant based diet, but keep it consistent.
+Eat a healthy, plant-forward diet, but keep it consistent.
 Try to avoid eating huge amounts of raw cruciferous vegetables like kale, arugula, broccoli, Brussels sprouts and cauliflower – that goes for those green smoothies too.
-Cruciferous vegetables have lots of health benefits, so they shouldn’t be eliminated, but they do contain compounds called goitrogens, that may interfere with the thyroid’s ability to make hormones from iodine, so you probably shouldn’t eat massive amounts at any one time.
+Cruciferous vegetables have lots of health benefits, so they shouldn’t be eliminated, but they do contain compounds called goitrogens, that may interfere with the thyroid’s ability to make hormones from iodine, so you probably shouldn’t eat excessive amounts at any one time.

 In addition, make sure you eat lentils, chickpeas, cashews and pumpkin seeds for zinc and copper, and fish or just one Brazil nut a day for selenium.
 The average American diet has adequate amounts of iodine, but if you don’t eat any iodized salt or processed foods, try to include some sea vegetables like seaweed, kombu or wakame, which are all rich in iodine.

 Things to Know About Thyroid Medication

-If you are prescribed medication to correct an underactive thyroid, be sure to take it on an empty stomach – 30 minutes before breakfast, or 4 hours after dinner.
-It’s best absorbed when taken with water, and be aware that coffee (especially espresso) and soy products may interfere with it’s absorption, so don’t drink or eat them too close to the time you take your medication.
+If you take medication to correct an underactive thyroid, be sure to take it on an empty stomach – at least 30 minutes before breakfast, or 4 hours after dinner if you’re a night owl.
+It’s best absorbed when taken with water and be aware that coffee (especially espresso) and soy products may interfere with absorption, so don’t drink or eat them too close to the time you take your medication.